-Delivery drivers, ambulance drivers, public transit drivers, bus drivers, trucking or freight drivers, and certain positions in the construction industry are some of the roles that involve driving as a core or primary component of the position.
-Checking a candidate’s MVR report holds as much importance for these jobs as verifying a medical license does for a physician job at a hospital.
+Who can expect to encounter a hiring process that uses MVR reports for employment purposes?
+Delivery drivers, ambulance drivers, public transit drivers, contract drivers, trucking or freight drivers, and some positions in the construction industry are just a few roles that involve driving as a core or primary component of the position.
+Even a regular employee with access to company vehicles may need to submit to MVR requests.

-In addition, any industries regulated by the Department of Transportation (DOT)—including trucking, freight, and logistics—are federally required to conduct MVR checks as part of their hiring process.
+Any industries regulated by the Department of Transportation (DOT)—including trucking, freight, and logistics—are federally required to conduct MVR checks as part of their hiring process.

 There is no comprehensive national database for searching driving records, which means that there is also no national standard for how far back MVR checks can go.
 Each state has a Department of Motor Vehicles (DMV) and its own laws that limit how far back a driving check goes.